-- Significant bottleneck: The project is focused on tools or technologies that will enable researchers to overcome a significant bottleneck in translational stem cell research. - Innovative Approach: The project provides an innovative approach to alleviating a translational roadblock. - Logical Rationale: The rationale for the tools or technologies is logical and scientifically sound. - Major Impact: If successful, the project would have a major impact on potential applications of stem cell research and regenerative medicine, rather than incrementally advancing the field.
+- Major Unsolved Problem: The project addresses a major unsolved problem in stem cell renewal, normal or aberrant cell differentiation, cellular reprogramming, or disease mechanism in vitro. - Innovative Project: The research explores novel mechanisms, pathways or cellular events with potential to significantly advance the field.
+The applicant employs innovative or creative approaches. - Focus on Mechanism: The project is focused on elucidating basic molecular or cellular mechanisms. - Logical Rationale: The rationale is logical and scientifically sound. - Major Impact: If successful, the project would have a major impact on potential applications of stem cell research and regenerative medicine, rather than incrementally advancing the field.